return0jz/buggedchip8/README.md

 # buggedchip8
-A quick draft for a CHIP-8 interpreter.
+A CHIP-8 interpreter.
 It is unfinished and is slightly bugged, but it kind of works for some programs.

 Libs: SDL